Sudarshanydv/Learn-AWS-All-Services-/Q&A.md

+# This is H1 heading
-# 1. Q: What is computer networking?
+1. Q: What is computer networking?
 A: Networking means connecting two or more computers to share data, files, or resources.

 # 2. Q: What are the types of networks?